Arnold Schwarzenegger: Public image and legacy

+Schwarzenegger was nicknamed the "Austrian Oak" in his bodybuilding days, "Arnie" or "Schwarzy" during his acting career, and "the Governator" (a portmanteau of "Governor" and "Terminator") during his political career.
+He married Maria Shriver, a niece of the former U.S. president John F. Kennedy, in 1986.
+They separated in 2011 after he admitted to having fathered a child with their housemaid in 1997; their divorce was finalized in 2021.

-Schwarzenegger has been involved with the Special Olympics for many years after they were founded by his ex-mother-in-law Eunice Kennedy Shriver.
+Schwarzenegger has been involved with the Special Olympics for many years after they were founded in 1968 by his later mother-in-law Eunice Kennedy Shriver.
 In 2007, Schwarzenegger was the official spokesperson for the Special Olympics held in Shanghai, China.
 Schwarzenegger believes that quality school opportunities should be made available to children who might not normally be able to access them.
 In 1995, he founded the Inner City Games Foundation (ICG) which provides cultural, educational and community enrichment programming to youth.
 ICG is active in 15 cities around the country and serves over 250,000 children in over 400 schools countrywide.
 He has also been involved with After-School All-Stars and founded the Los Angeles branch in 2002.
 ASAS is an after school program provider, educating youth about health, fitness and nutrition.

 On February 12, 2010, Schwarzenegger took part in the Vancouver Olympic Torch relay.
 He handed off the flame to the next runner, Sebastian Coe.

 Schwarzenegger had a collection of Marxist busts, which he requested from Russian friends during the dissolution of the Soviet Union, as they were being destroyed.
 In 2011, he revealed that his wife had requested their removal, but he kept the one of Vladimir Lenin present, since "he was the first".
 In 2015, he said he kept the Lenin bust to "show losers".